ece1786-2024/InstaDiagnose/README.md

    - **ask()**: Starts a conversation with the virtual doctor.
      - **Parameters**:
        - `if_return`: bool, default = False.
+     - **Returns**:
-        Returns the similarity score, full history of patient-doctor conversations and diagnoses, and a diagnoses list.
+       - If `if_return`=True, returns the similarity score, full history of patient-doctor conversations and diagnoses, and a diagnoses list.

    (See code example in `model_sample_output.txt`.)